ibericode/mailchimp-for-wordpress/readme.txt

 1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **MailChimp for WordPress** and click "*Install now*"
 1. Alternatively, download the plugin and upload the contents of `mailchimp-for-wp.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin
+1. If you don't have a MailChimp account yet, [create one for free](https://mc4wp.com/out/mailchimp).
 1. Set [your MailChimp API key](https://admin.mailchimp.com/account/api) in the plugin settings.

 = Configuring Sign-Up Checkboxes =